 Above there was reference to the self defeating tendency arising from the belief or sometimes even mistaken suggestion from others, that a debt might not be recoverable, leads many people to give up early in the debt recovery process.
 Instead of continuing in pursuit the delay and slow pace of recovery can disincentivise people from continuing in the process.
 That is precisely what some debtors rely upon to defeat the legitimate pursuit of the debt.

-However, a person who is persistent and tenacious, has every chance that absent insolvency (in which case they may need to deploy the services of an Insolvency Practitioner with a suitable skillset such as our CEO Elliot Green) to recover their unpaid debt.
-Good luck and do not give up too quickly!
+However, a person who is persistent and tenacious, has every chance that absent insolvency (in which case they may need to deploy the services of an Insolvency Practitioner with a suitable skillset such as our CEO Elliot Green.
+For a Free Initial Consultation Contact Us now.

 “How to Recover a Debt” post is not legal advice and should not be relied upon as such.
 You should seek independent professional advice on your situation.
 No liability is accepted for any reliance placed upon this post.